sigcsets/sigcse2022/_reviewers/demos-review-guidelines.md

 <!-- Opening paragraphs are the same as authors guidelines -->
 [Demos](/authors/demos) provide a way to showcase an educational tool or project in a live setting.
 Not designed to be sales pitches, demonstrations are a way for the community to see the relevance, potential and innovation of the tool and allow time for discussion with its creator.

 For SIGCSE TS 2021, Demos will be a maximum of 20 minutes each, with at least 10-15 minutes allocated for answering questions.
 The Demo format is significantly different this year with Demos held in a regular session at a fixed timeslot, rather than during coffee breaks where the longer time slot was used to accommodate audience members arriving at different times.
-These changes have been introduced to accommodate all possible scenarios for running the symposium (pure virtual or hybrid combination of face-to-face and virtual)  to the best extent possible.
+These changes have been introduced to accommodate the virtual setting of the symposium to the best extent possible.

 {% include review-anonymity.html %}